What are Multiplication Strategies?

 Using Known Facts

-Students use facts they already know to solve new problems.
+Using unknown facts students already know to solve new problems.

 Using a Multiplication Strategies Reference Tool